maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

 Preprocessors
 -------------

 Probably the two most well-known dynamic stylesheet preprocessors in use today are [Sass][] and [Less][].
-Sass is the sister of [Haml][], it is my preprocessor of choice, and the default preprocessor in Rails 3.X.
-As a Rails front end developer you are going to find Sass in many projects you work on – as a consultant or as a new member of an existing team and project – so it would be worth your while to get your head around it if you haven't already.
+Sass is the sister of [Haml][], my preprocessor of choice, and the default preprocessor in Rails 3.X and greater.
+As a Rails front end developer you are going to find Sass in use in many of the projects you work on – as a consultant or as a new member of an existing team and project.

-NOTE: If your new to preprocessors the following articles give an excellent overview on why Sass is great, and more importantly, an introduction to Sass in Rails:

-- [David Walsh on Redesigning with Sass][Redesigning with Sass]
-- [An Introduction to Sass in Rails 1][Sass in Rails 1]
-- [An Introduction to Sass in Rails 2][Sass in Rails 2]

-When using Sass you have a choice in syntax: .sass or .scss.
-I prefer the .sass syntax and throughout this chapter will use it.
-Most front end developers will probably prefer the .scss syntax because it looks familiar (it is similar to CSS), and because that is what ships out-of-the-box in Rails, however, the .sass syntax is cleaner/terser (IMHO).
+When using Sass you have a choice in syntax: `.sass` or `.scss`.
+I prefer the `.sass` syntax and throughout this chapter will use it.
+Most front end developers will probably prefer the `.scss` syntax because it looks familiar (it is similar to CSS), and because that is what ships out-of-the-box in Rails, however, the `.sass` syntax is cleaner/terser (IMHO).
 To help you decide on the best syntax for you, check out the article:

 - [Sass vs. SCSS: Which Syntax is Better?][Sass vs. SCSS]